energyprinciples/energyprinciples.github.io/_efficiency/001-lighting.md

 ## 3. Induction lamps

-*insert discussion and table of types*
+Indution lamps are not as efficienct as many of the lamps dicussed but have exceptionally long lifetimes.
+Induction lamps can last 60,000 hours, which is the equivalent of eight hours a day for twenty years.
+Therefore, if you need a lamp to last a long time due to poor access options or the requirement of long-term reliability (and LEDs are not suitable), then these might be worth looking into.

 ## 4. LED

 LEDs are the latest rage in terms of lighting and energy efficicency, more generally.

 LED is an abbreviation of Light Emitting Diode.
-This means that

 LEDs typically last 30,000 hours to 50,000 hours, some up to 100,000 hours depending on lamp type assuming they are instaled properly.
 If you do get LEDs installed it might be worth requesting a warranty period that reflects the predicted lifetime of the lamp.